-Balanced Case
+Balanced Case:

-Faculty presenting a balanced case must present achievement in each of the three areas that is "highly satisfactory" and includes, in all areas, peer-reviewed dissemination.

-- Top level expectation: "In exceptional cases, a candidate may present evidence of balanced strengths that promise excellent overall performance of comparable benefit to the university."
-(ACA-38 Faculty and Librarian Promotions) - Balanced Case-highly satisfactory-research-tenure-track: - Candidate's work has attracted favorable peer review and commentary notes promise.
-Some level of national peer-reviewed dissemination of scholarship is required. - Successful grant and external support have been obtained [as appropriate for scholarship and departmental expectations] and continuing efforts and promise are documented. - Regular local and external peer review; regular and significant local dissemination of good practice and dissemination has occurred.

-- Balanced Case-highly satisfactory-teaching-tenure-track: - Quantitative and qualitative information on teaching and learning outcomes that make the case for effective and innovative instruction. - Nature of course of curricular development clearly reflects an informed knowledge base, clear instructional goals, and assessment of the outcomes. - o Mentoring and advising: important impact and student achievement documented. - o Scholarly activities, including awards: - Evidence of regular and significant local/regional peer reviewed dissemination of good practice.
+- Balanced case-binned highly satisfactory-tenure-track - In this type of case, all activities are labelled and discussed as belonging to one of research, teaching, or service ("binned.")
+Faculty presenting a balanced case must present achievement in each of the three areas that is "highly satisfactory" and includes, in all areas, peer-reviewed dissemination. - Top level expectation: "In exceptional cases, a candidate may present evidence of balanced strengths that promise excellent overall performance of comparable benefit to the university."
+(ACA-38 Faculty and Librarian Promotions) - Balanced case-highly satisfactory-research-tenure-track - Candidate's work has attracted favorable peer review and commentary notes promise.
+Some level of national peer-reviewed dissemination of scholarship is required. - Successful grant and external support have been obtained [as appropriate for scholarship and departmental expectations] and continuing efforts and promise are documented. - Regular local and external peer review; regular and significant local dissemination of good practice and dissemination has occurred. - Balanced case-highly satisfactory-teaching-tenure-track - Quantitative and qualitative information on teaching and learning outcomes that make the case for effective and innovative instruction. - Nature of course of curricular development clearly reflects an informed knowledge base, clear instructional goals, and assessment of the outcomes. - \circ $\;$ Mentoring and advising: important impact and student achievement documented. - Scholarly activities, including awards: - Evidence of regular and significant local/regional peer reviewed dissemination of good practice.
 Recognition of high quality of teaching. - Grants or awards at the department or campus level.
-[Candidates need not have awards, but all balanced cases must have peer reviewed dissemination.] - Professional development efforts in teaching: - High level of activity in examining practice, seeking new ideas, obtaining feedback, and engaging in dialogue on teaching with campus or disciplinary peers. - Indications of substantial positive impact on colleagues.
-Positive peer assessment of these teaching experiments. - Balanced Case-highly satisfactory-service-tenure-track: - o University service: - Accompanied by independent testimony of value of work (e.g., letter from the committee chair; acceptance by Faculty Council) "wrote a policy that was approved by committee" "no required or expected." - Played a major role in initiative over a period of time that contributed to campus or unit goals, with independent evidence of significance, role, impact, and effective communication to others. - o Service to discipline: - Accompanied by independent evidence of success, impact (e.g., ratings by participants); "organized a workshop series for conference that was successfully offered"; - Played a major role in an initiative over a period of time that contributed to discipline's goals or organization's mission, with independent evidence of significance, impact, role, and effective communication to others. - Some level of national peer-reviewed dissemination of scholarship is required. - Service to community: - Accompanied by independent evidence of impact. "chaired a committee of a board that accomplished X, Y, and Z"; "played a leadership role in developing the capacity of a community-based organization." - Played a major role in an initiative over a period of time that contributed to community goals, with independent evidence of the significance, role, impact, and effective communication to others.
+[Candidates need not have awards, but all balanced-binned cases must have peer reviewed dissemination.] - Professional development efforts in teaching: - High level of activity in examining practice, seeking new ideas, obtaining feedback, and engaging in dialogue on teaching with campus or disciplinary peers. - Indications of substantial positive impact on colleagues.
+Positive peer assessment of these teaching experiments. - Balanced case-highly satisfactory-service-tenure-track - University service: - Accompanied by independent testimony of value of work (e.g., letter from the committee chair; acceptance by Faculty Council) "wrote a policy that was approved by committee" "no required or expected." - Played a major role in initiative over a period of time that contributed to campus or unit goals, with independent evidence of significance, role, impact, and effective communication to others. - Service to discipline: